Benchmark German yield falls further below ECB deposit rate | Business

 Benchmark German yield falls further below ECB deposit rate

 But euro area bonds outperformed Treasuries on Thursday.
-Germany's 10-year yield, the benchmark for the bloc, was down 2 basis points to -0.513% by 1243 GMT, dipping further below the European Central Bank's -0.50% policy rate after crossing that threshold for the first time since January on Wednesday.
+Germany's 10-year yield, the benchmark for the bloc, was down 1.1 basis point (bps) at -0.504% by 1511 GMT after sliding earlier to a low of -0.524%, further below the European Central Bank's -0.50% policy rate after crossing that threshold on Wednesday for the first time since January.

 Euro zone bond yields fell in quiet trade on Thursday ahead of a key U.S. jobs data reading due on Friday.
 Government bond yields on both sides of the Atlantic have continued falling in the first week of the month after a plunge in July that gave bond prices their best performances since before the start of the pandemic.
 Bond yields move inversely with prices.

-Germany's 10-year yield, the benchmark for the bloc, was down 2 basis points to -0.513% by 1243 GMT, dipping further below the European Central Bank's -0.50% policy rate after crossing that threshold for the first time since January on Wednesday.
-Lower-rated southern European bonds led Thursday's rally and Italy's 10-year yield fell 5 bps to 0.518%, the lowest since mid February.
+Germany's 10-year yield, the benchmark for the bloc, was down 1.1 basis point (bps) at -0.504% by 1511 GMT after sliding earlier to a low of -0.524%, further below the European Central Bank's -0.50% policy rate after crossing that threshold on Wednesday for the first time since January.
+Lower-rated southern European bonds led Thursday's rally and Italy's 10-year yield fell at one point 5 bps to the lowest since mid February.
+It was last down 3.8 bps at 0.517%.

 The bloc's bonds remain supported by the ECB's recent policy shift and recent comments on its pandemic emergency bond buying, said Jens Peter Sorensen, chief analyst at Danske Bank.
 The ECB pledged to keep rates lower for longer at its June meeting in order to meet a revised inflation target.